ComplexSecurity/knowledge-base/docs/protocols/scp.md

 !!! info
     The `-i` option allows you to specify an SSH private key to be used for authentication.

 SCP ensures that files are encrypted during transfer, providing a high level of security, especially when transferring sensitive data over the internet or unsecured networks.
 SCP may not be the fastest file transfer method due to the encryption/decryption overhead.
-For larger transfers, other protocols like [[rsync]] or [[SSH File Transfer Protocol (SFTP)|SFTP]] might be more efficient.
+For larger transfers, other protocols like [rsync](../tools/rsync.md) or [SFTP](../protocols/sftp.md) might be more efficient.